-Prerequisite: one of BIOL 2203, 2204, 2207
+Prereguisite: one of BIOL 2203, 2204, 2207

 A field-oriented ecology course in which the student learns techniques of ecological sampling and testing.
 The major ecosystems in the temperate region are studied, as well as diversity of ecosystems generally.
-(Also listed under Canadian Studies) Laboratory required (3 hours/week)
+(Also listed under Canadian Studies)